YuilTripathee/CPE101-Learning-Journal/weekly-diary/week-4-3d-cad-drawing.md

     <figure><img src="../.gitbook/assets/image.png" alt=""><figcaption><p>source: Wikipedia article on CSG <a href="https://en.wikipedia.org/wiki/Constructive_solid_geometry">https://en.wikipedia.org/wiki/Constructive_solid_geometry</a></p></figcaption></figure>

 The other process of making 3D models applies the use of Polygon mesh, which is quite opposite process from CSG.
-Software like Blender use this technique
+Software like Blender use this technique.

+It is also an interesting fact that STL file which is going to be used by 3D printer also uses Polygon mesh rather than CSG.

 ### **Tinker CAD**